ozzann/my-vagrant/README.md

    In this case Jenkins is bound to GitHub repositories by using just one plugin called **GitHub Plugin.**

    There are two ways to detect commits and then run jobs: polling SCM and set GitHub webhook so after every commit Jenkins build could run immediately.
-In our case polling SCM is chosen, it's scheduled to poll GitHub repo every 5 minutes.
+In our case polling SCM is chosen, it's scheduled to poll GitHub repo every 5 minutes:

+   	H/5 * * * *

    There two jobs in Jenkins: app job is for running C# app's test and puppet job is responsible for continuous integration of puppet project.
 Both of these jobs are bound to corresponding GitHub repositories.
 Moreover, they're bound between each other.